kinngh/gengis-mimi/docs/architecture.md

 Index builds read a snapshot without blocking foreground writes for the duration of training.
 They write new generation keys, wait for every block to become durable, then publish one pointer.
 Queries use the pointer and primary data from their own snapshot.
 Newer changed IDs suppress stale index entries, and their current values participate in ranking.

+The current builder reads the entire namespace into memory and rebuilds all its search indexes when there are pending changes.
+A shard's builds run serially under a maintenance mutex and share the active worker's resources with queries and writes.
+Small updates can consequently trigger substantial rebuilding, and indexing lag increases the pending work searched by queries.
+Incremental maintenance is the first [engine priority](roadmap.md#engine-priorities).

 [The indexing protocol](indexing.md) explains the publication and cleanup invariants.
 Exact mode bypasses derived indexes and provides a reference result for recall checks.

 ## Storage and cache